Every crisis has 2 sides – opportunity and danger.

 Organizations such as these have a comprehensive, multi-faceted view of their organization and understand the complex web of internal and external dependencies, inclusive of third parties.
-They have prepared well-rehearsed plans for key failures and continuously learn over time.
+They have prepared well-rehearsed incident management plans for key failures and continuously learn over time.
 Ultimately, organizations have built program governance that protects the covenant of trust they have with their customer.

 According to Fusion’s 2019 Customer Index, an annual in-depth study of the state of resilience, technology-enabled operational resilience frees up 50% more time for strategic activities such as these, with another 40% gain in efficiency generating key analytics.
 McKinsey finds that firms leveraging technology to connect critical customer insights with operational performance on average see a 20–30% increase in customer satisfaction.
 These realized efficiencies have a significant impact on the bottom line.
 According to the MIT Initiative on the Digital Economy, firms that use technology-enabled insights to facilitate decision-making and operational strategy see a profitability impact averaging 23% better as compared with their peers using more traditional methods.

 In this quickly evolving era, having the right situational perspective of your business can mean the difference between surviving and thriving.